 Once enrolled at our school, students will not go through a lottery process again.
 However, each year they will have to complete re-enrollment forms indicating their intention to stay at the school for the next school year.

 Once applicants are accepted, the next and last step is enrollment.
 Enrollment will require filling out the Enrollment Application which is lengthier than the application form, submitting birth certificate, proof of residency, shot records, report cards from the previous schools, release forms, IEP documents if they exist, emergency contact information, a home language survey, and lunch application along with other forms.
 We will provide you the enrollment package upon acceptance.

 Parents will be given a specific and reasonable timeline to complete the enrollment.
 If parents do not complete the enrollment within the given timeline, they will be considered not interested in attending our school and we will move on to other applicants.
 Therefore, it is important that families complete their enrollment within the given timeline.

 Below are a few items that are related to admission but are not used as a condition for acceptance or enrollment:

 Consumable Material Fee: We charge a minimal fee to parents for consumable materials per child.
 Please contact us to learn about the amount of the fee as it may change from year to year.
-However, such fee is waived for eligible parents if they request a waiver in writing.
-The fee is not a deterrent of admission or attendance at all.
-Parent may pay the fee as they enroll or until the end of September of each school year.
+However, such a fee is waived for eligible parents if they request a waiver in writing.
+The fee is not a deterrent to admission or attendance at all.
+Parents may pay the fee as they enroll or until the end of September of each school year.

 Diagnostic Assessment: Upon enrollment, students are required to take diagnostic tests in mathematics and reading.
 Diagnostic test results will help us understand each student’s needs in order to co-create a personalized education plan for their future academic success.
 Diagnostics assessments are not to determine whether an applicant will be accepted to our school or not.
 Therefore, they are given after the application and enrollment.